-I’ve tried it both ways, and I’ve found that self-improvement is a whole lot easier when I have respect for myself.
-Improvement is a really kind and caring thing to do for yourself.
-It takes a lot of time, energy and effort.
+I’ve tried it both ways, and I’ve found that self-improvement is a whole lot easier when I have respect for myself, rather than anger with myself.
+Improvement is a really kind and caring thing to do for yourself and improving yourself with love takes a lot of time, energy and effort.

 If you were going to help another person improve their life, would you rather put forth all that effort for someone you like and respect, or someone you can’t stand?
 It’s no different when that person is your own self.